 Paul J Bonczek

-I am currently a Ph.D. candidate in Electrical Engineering at the University of Virginia.
-I work in the Autonomous Mobile Robots (AMR) Lab and Link Lab under the advisement of Prof. Nicola Bezzo.
-Before joining AMR Lab, I obtained my B.S. degree dual majoring in Electrical & Computer Engineering and Applied Mathematics at the State University of New York (SUNY) Polytechnic Institute in 2016.
+I am a recent Ph.D. graduate of the Autonomous Mobile Robots (AMR) Lab in December 2022 while a part of the Electrical Engineering department.
+Before joining the AMR Lab, I obtained my B.S. degree while double majoring in Electrical & Computer Engineering and Applied Mathematics at the State University of New York (SUNY) Polytechnic Institute in 2016.

-My research focuses on cyber-physical system cyber-security, resilient control and planning of single- and multi-vehicle autonomous systems, run-time attack detection algorithms, and adaptive control systems.
+My research in the AMR Lab focused on cyber-physical system cyber security, resilient control and planning of autonomous single- and multi-robot systems, resilient state estimation, and randomness-based run-time attack detection algorithms.

 Today's autonomous cyber-physical systems are fitted with multiple on-board sensors and computers, allowing for increased capabilities in various applications to perform complex tasks.
 Consequently, these enhancements increase the risk of cyber attackers to spoofing attacks that can compromise system integrity and safety.
 With a growing number of vulnerable entry points for attackers on progressively impactful systems within our society, it is imperative to develop more strict security measures to ensure proper performance.